Ultrasound - Vascular

 If a line is placed in an artery or vein of the legs or arms, there is a much higher chance of developing a clot around it due to the smaller vessel size (especially in infants and young children).
-In some instances, a clot can form in the arm or in the left leg with the latter extending into the major vein of the abdomen.
-Plaque formation is not frequently seen in children but there can be compression at the inlet of the chest.
+In some instances, a clot can form in the arm or in the left leg with the latter extending into major veins in the abdomen.

 - blockages to blood flow (such as clots)

 - tumors and congenital vascular malformations